Blazor Components and their interoperability

 as a field of this class..Value

-property.For example, given this small JavaScript function that can focus a DOM element it receives as argument:
+otherwise.For example, given this small JavaScript function that can focus a DOM element it receives as argument:

 const MyJsLib = {